The Evolution of Solar Street Lights in the Last 10 Years

 Installation and Cost Evolution

-One of the biggest engineering arguments against solar lighting used to be cost.
-But by 2022, that had flipped.
+One of the biggest engineering arguments against solar used to be cost.
+But as product maturity improved (and trenching/cabling costs stayed high), the economics shifted.

-From a BOQ (bill of quantities) standpoint, the removal of trenching, cabling, and power permits offsets the higher unit cost.
+From a BOQ standpoint, removing trenching, cabling, and power permits often offsets the higher unit cost—especially where timelines are tight or grid reliability is low.

 • Municipal governments in developing countries